ferranfg/mpl-publisher/readme.txt

 - Multiple output formats (PDF Print-Ready and mobi).
 - Advanced search with complex filters to improve the chapter selection.
 - Multiple design selection

+= Requirements =

+- PHP 5.4.0 or higher
+- WordPress 3.5.0 or higher

 For further information, visit the [MPL-Publisher plugin's homepage](https://ferranfigueredo.com/mpl-publisher/)